 - stir into some fresh milk or hot chocolate for a kid-friendly drink!

 - You can blend some with butter to make a spread for Hokkaido milk bread!

-- Drizzle over cereal, mochi muffins, waffles, ice cream or pancakes instead of your usual caramel sauce.
+- Drizzle over cereal, mochi muffins, waffles, ice cream or pancakes instead of maple syrup or caramel sauce.

 - This only applies to the boba brown sugar syrup, not the Starbucks one, as the latter is too runny.

 - Or use it to replace sugar in some recipes- for example, it can replace the gula Melaka and sugar in the kueh dadar filling.

 - Vanilla sugar syrup: add ½ Tablespoon of vanilla essence or extract per cup of water

 - Spiced sugar syrup:

 - Cinnamon syrup: add a stick of cinnamon to the sugar and water. if you don't believe this is a heavenly combination, think of Korean hotteok!